nico-amsterdam/cakephp-stimulus-example1/README.md

 Deploy it yourself: [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/nico-amsterdam/cakephp-stimulus-example1)

+Note that there is a [branch](https://github.com/nico-amsterdam/cakephp-stimulus-example1/tree/db_example1) of this demo using mysql/mariadb.

 ## 1.1 Why Stimulus

 What Stimulus does can be done with other javascript libraries as well, but what I like is: